GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$

-{ We present the identification and characterization of ionized outflows in 15 star-forming systems at $z\sim3-9$ with no evidence of Active Galactic Nuclei (AGN), observed with JWST/NIRSpec IFU as part of the GA-NIFS program.
-The targets often show satellites and complex substructure, from which we isolate 40 galaxies/regions.
-The sample probes the high-mass end of the galaxy population, with most sources having log$_{10}$~(M$_\star$/M$_\odot$)=$9.5-11$, extending previous studies on high-z star formation driven outflows that mainly focused on lower-mass galaxies.
-Using the [OIII]5007 and H$\alpha$ emission lines, we identify broad kinematic components consistent with galactic outflows in 14 galaxies/regions.
-We find that the outflowing gas is more dust attenuated (by $A_{\rm V} \leq1$, in 9 out of 14 the outflows) indicate that these outflows do not strongly suppress star formation.
-Overall, our results suggest that ejective feedback via ionized outflows is inefficient in massive, luminous star-forming galaxies within the first 2 Gyr of the Universe. }
+\abstract { We present the search and characterisation of ionised outflows in a sample of 15 star-forming systems at $z\sim3-9$ with no evidence of active galactic nuclei (AGNs) observed with the JWST/NIRSpec instrument in Integral Field Spectroscopic mode (IFS) as part of the `Galaxy Assembly with NIRSpec IFS' (GA-NIFS) program.
+Some of the target systems are comprised of various individual galaxies, adding up to a total of $40$ individual objects.
+Our sample encompasses the high mass end of the galaxy populations, with most of the sample having stellar masses within log$_{10}$~(M$_\star$/M$_\odot$)~=~$9.5-11$, while previous studies on high-z star formation driven outflows generally contain galaxies of log$_{10}$~(M$_\star$/M$_\odot$)$<9.5$.
+Leveraging the spatially resolved information and rest-frame optical coverage provided by NIRSpec IFS data, we analysed the \OIIIb and \Ha emission lines to search for broad kinematic components associated with galactic outflows.
+Crucially, the IFS observations allowed us to directly isolate the regions hosting the outflows, rather than relying on integrated spectra.
+We identified signatures of ionised outflows in 16 individual galaxies/regions (in 13 out of 15 systems), although we consider two of them only as `candidates', as they could be related to mergers or tidal interactions.
+After constraining their spatial location and extent, we characterised the integrated properties of the outflowing gas and evaluated the impact on the host galaxies.
+We find that the outflowing gas is more dust attenuated (by $A_{\rm V}\sim0.59$~mag on average) and metal enriched ($\sim0.13$~dex) than the interstellar medium of the host galaxies, suggesting that outflows contribute to distributing dust and metals around them.
+The outflows identified in this study present velocity dispersions within $\sigma_{\rm out}\sim130-340$~km~s$^{-1}$ and outflow velocities V$_{\rm out}\sim170-600$~km~s$^{-1}$.
+Considering also less luminous and less massive star-forming galaxies from previous works, there is a statistically significant correlation between outflow velocity ($v_{\rm out}$) and star formation rate (SFR).
+The generally low mass-loading factors ($\eta=\dot{\rm M}_{\rm out}/SFR$~$<1$, in nine out of 14 outflows) obtained for the ionised outflows suggest that they do not suppress star formation in the host galaxies.
+Moreover, their velocities are not high enough to escape their hosts and reach the circumgalactic medium.
+Our results indicate that ejective feedback through ionised outflows is inefficient in high-mass and luminous star-forming galaxies within the first 2 Gyr of cosmic time. }

 \keywords{star formation -- outflows -- kinematics and dynamics clusters }